-In terms of country allocation we stuck fast to our exposure in Vietnam, which ended the year in solid positive territory, despite the weaker fourth quarter.
-Owing to good stock picking in this market, Vietnam was the fund's largest contributor to performance by a wide margin.
-We believe Vietnam is set for another couple of very good years from here.
+We did, however, keep our exposure in Vietnam, which ended the year in solid positive territory, despite the weaker fourth quarter.
+We are pleased to say that Vietnam was one of the fund's key contributors to performance in 2014 and we believe the market is set for another couple of very good years from here.
 Indeed, we have been taking advantage of the recent correction by increasing the fund's exposure to Vietnam.

 India was also a very strong performer in 2014 with the Sensex up 32% over the course of the year.
-Although the fund benefitted from increasing our weighting here early in the year, we believe we could have been even bolder with this than we were.
-We have recently visited India and still believe this market represents a very attractive long term structural growth story, more on which below.
+The fund benefitted from increasing our weighting here early in the year and then adding to our weighting again in the third quarter.
+Indeed, India was the top contributor to performance for the fund in 2014.
+We have recently visited India and still believe this market represents a very attractive long term structural growth story.